A Guide to the Benefits and Use Cases to Help Your Team

-One great example of a use case for a service virtualization solution like ServiceV Pro comes from Zurich Insurance Group, a financial services company that has built an internal application that they use for training their employees.
+One great example of a use case for a service virtualization solution like ReadyAPI comes from Zurich Insurance Group, a financial services company that has built an internal application that they use for training their employees.
 It involves weekly training on the financial applications that they sell, and they need to simulate account creation and moving money.

 Zurich found that, with service virtualization, they could visualize access to all these systems, and can do training for their products without actually interacting with their systems.
 Previously, they had to reset and reconfigure the whole system, which was very costly and time-consuming.
-Now, with ServiceV service virtualization, they don’t even have to buy the hardware to configure it, set it up, and tear it down.
+Now, with ReadyAPI service virtualization, they don’t even have to buy the hardware to configure it, set it up, and tear it down.
 By creating a safe environment in these very important systems with huge risk, it makes it very segmented from the rest, as, from a security perspective, they would never be able to run a training system on one of the real systems.
 This allows them to extend their functional testing and virtualize.

 Read more about how the Zurich Insurance Group runs virtual training through service virtualization.